leiting5297/Robust-eye-seg/README.md

 ## Example

-1. The dataset is placed in "./data/eye", and the file structure of dataset is:

-EYE/

-     EYE_Test_Data/...

-     EYE_Training_Data/...

-     EYE_Test_GroundTruth.csv

-     EYE_Training_GroundTruth.csv

-2. Train: ``python train.py -net sam -mod sam_adpt -exp_name *eye* -sam_ckpt ./checkpoint/sam/sam_vit_b_01ec64.pth -image_size 1024 -b 32 -dataset eye --data_path *../data*``
+1. Train: ``python train.py -net sam -mod sam_adpt -exp_name *eye* -sam_ckpt ./checkpoint/sam/sam_vit_b_01ec64.pth -image_size 1024 -b 32 -dataset eye --data_path *../data*``

-3. Evaluation: The code can automatically evaluate on the test set during traing, and you can also manually evaluate it by running val.py for.
+2. Evaluation: The code can automatically evaluate on the test set during traing, and you can also manually evaluate it by running val.py for.

 Results will be saved at `` ./logs/`` in default.